 After a full soaking in the river, the footbed on the Base Camp was dry to the touch in 5.5 minutes.
 With weight we could feel moisture inside of it up to about 10 minutes, but barely.
 The straps took considerably longer to dry — just over 30 minutes — but they felt fine on our feet while damp.

-Our best models for wicking water away and drying out fast were the minimal Rainbow Single Layer Premier and Reef Leather Uptown, both of which dried entirely in 20 minutes.
+Our best model for wicking water away and drying out fast was the minimal Rainbow Single Layer Premier, which dried entirely in 20 minutes.
 Rubber and webbing models were also great, and if you plan to do any rafting or boating, we recommend the Astral Rosa.

 The Base Camp wasn't the most water resistant model in our test suite, but it definitely performed well enough for any impromptu run-in with water you might have.